DC007744/AI-Solutions-Work-Samples/README.md

 ### About:
 Equipped with various tools through the [Model Context Protocol (MCP)](https://modelcontextprotocol.io/introduction), this is an intelligent AI assistant that can perform a variety of tasks for teams like **creating new entries on SAP**, **fetching documents** from an internal company database, **browsing the web autonomously for various tasks**, and can be customized for a lot more.
+There are also AI agents (CrewAI) that triggrer to perform some of these tasks.
 In addition, the assitant fetches relevant company data before providing any response (through RAG).

 ### Samples:
 <img src="" width="" height=""><br><br>